 Dealing with auto insurance coverage after an accident can sometimes be very complex.
 In some situations, locating an insurance policy that would cover the injuries and losses you sustained in a car accident can be difficult.
 Generally, when someone is seriously injured in a car accident caused by another driver, the at-fault driver’s auto insurance policy is available to cover the accident victim’s injuries and damages.
 But what happens when the other driver doesn’t have insurance or you cannot identify the other driver or vehicle?
 There is uninsured motorist coverage available from your own auto insurance policy that would be available.

 However, there are also situations where neither the other driver nor the accident victim have auto insurance.
 What happens then?
 There still may be insurance coverage available.
-The best thing you can do if you find yourself in this situation is to consult with an experienced Massachusetts personal injury lawyer.
+The best thing you can do if you find yourself in this situation is to consult with an specialized Massachusetts car accident injury lawyer.
 An experienced attorney can evaluate your accident case and determine if there is an auto insurance policy that would cover your injuries and losses.
 One consideration, discussed below, is a household member’s insurance policy.

 Overview of Uninsured Motorist Coverage in Massachusetts